 Fresh Pasta

-Yields about 1 pound fresh pasta1½ cups all-purpose flour, plus more for work surfaces
+Yields about one and a half pounds fresh pasta1½ cups all-purpose flour, plus more for work surfaces

 1½ cups semolina flour